Erica Stanford: Education

-In November 2025, Stanford announced major reforms to the Teaching Council, including plans to shrink its size, shift most professional standard-setting responsibilities for initial teacher education to the Ministry of Education, and change the council’s composition so that a majority of members would be ministerial appointees.
+In November 2025, Stanford announced major reforms to the Teaching Council of Aotearoa New Zealand, including plans to shrink its size, shift most professional standard-setting responsibilities for initial teacher education to the Ministry of Education, and change the council’s composition so that a majority of members would be ministerial appointees.
 She said the changes were necessary to improve teacher preparation and governance, citing OECD TALIS 2024 data and an Education Review Office report showing many principals believed new teachers were underprepared.
 Teachers’ unions criticised the plan as a “power grab”, arguing it undermined the independence and professionalism of teachers.
-The Post Primary Teachers’ Association said Stanford was selectively using evidence and warned that political control over the council could deter teachers from speaking out.
+The Post Primary Teachers' Association said Stanford was selectively using evidence and warned that political control over the council could deter teachers from speaking out.
 Representatives of the New Zealand Educational Institute also objected, saying the reforms imposed political control rather than address underlying issues such as resourcing and learning-support pressures.

+In late January 2026, Stanford announced that two new specialist schools for children with high and complex needs would be established in Auckland and Palmerston North.
+The Auckland school is expected to open by Term 2 in 2027 and the Palmerston North school is expected to open by Term 1 in 2028.
+These would be the first specialist schools established in New Zealand since 1977.

+On 17 March 2026, Stanford announced that the Education Review Office would be introducing a new colour-coded, four-point school rating system.
+The rating system would cover 14 areas including student achievement, student progress, teaching, reading, writing, mathematics and attendance.

+Throughout 2026, former Ministry of Education official Claire Coleman, several principals and teachers' associations criticised the Government's overhaul of the education curriculum across several subjects including physical education, music, technology, the arts, science and social sciences.
+Key grievances included an emphasis on standardised testing, a rushed implementation timeframe, content overload, insufficient support, and the reduced influence of the Treaty of Waitangi.
+In response to criticism from educators, Stanford reiterated the Government's commitment to lifting student achievement disputed claims of insufficient resourcing, saying that the Government had investing in school resources, teacher development, and provided teachers with a curriculum change allowance following negotiations with the New Zealand Educational Institute.
+She also defended the government's curriculum reforms and said she was working with principal associations on the timeline of the curriculum changes.